Frequently asked questions about study Abroad/Away abroad at Centre:

 Obtaining a Passport

 If you do not currently have a passport that will remain valid for at least six months after your return date, you should begin the process of obtaining one as soon as you are selected, since it can sometimes take six or more weeks.
-You can do this at the Danville USPS office on Main Street.
-Students and faculty members can have official passport photos taken in the Center for Global Citizenship for $5.
-The Centre’s Your Passport program reimburses the $135 cost of a passport to first-year students who have never before had a passport and who bring their receipts to the Center for Global Citizenship by the end of their freshman fall semester.
+You can do this at the Danville USPS office on Main Street or a post office closer to your home.
+The Center for Global Citizenship will host a Passport Fair in October where students can take advantage of a small number of appointments on campus.
+During the Passport Fair, Danville Post Office personnel will be on campus to process passport applications.
+Centre College and the Center for Global Citizenship will reimburse the cost of a passport for first year students who have never had a passport.
+To qualify for this reimbursement, eligible students must submit their receipts to the Center for Global Citizenship by the end of the fall semester, December 14, 2023.